KarinaJadia/Other-Projects/README.md

 bad-calculator.py - As the name implies, it is a really janky calculator.
 I had to make a calculator using classes to model composition, aggregation, and inheritance so I made this.
 It does get the right answer when the inputs are perfect, but if you try to trick it with inoperable inputs it will just break.
 Does work when used correctly though, which is nice.

 gfc.py - Finds the greatest common factor.
 It's not very efficient but it helps with my homework!

+mantissa-maker.py - Generates the first 23 binary bits of a decimal inputted (for floating point precision blah blah blah).
+This is just for homework help!